halented/men-backend-codebase/README.md

 Since this is focused on MERN without the R, the acronym we'll use for this post is MEN.
 Why not.
 Finally, MEN will be useful! 😄

-Here's the overview of the two part series.
-The steps in bold will be covered in this first installment:
+Here's the overview of the walkthrough:

-1. **Initializing a folder with a package manager**
+1. Initializing a folder with a package manager
-2. **Adding necessary dependencies (and discussing the purposes of each)**
+2. Adding necessary dependencies (and discussing the purposes of each)
-3. **Establishing a connection to MongoDB through [Atlas](https://www.mongodb.com/cloud/atlas)**
+3. Establishing a connection to MongoDB through [Atlas](https://www.mongodb.com/cloud/atlas)
-4. **Establishing an Express application & selecting the local port on which to run it**
+4. Establishing an Express application & selecting the local port on which to run it
 5. Creating A Model
 6. Creating CRUD routes for that model
 7. Testing your code out with an API tester like Postman or Insomnia